vijayvenkat/openstack-netscaler-ci/README.rst

   Use pypi **GitPython** in combination with git command line to inspect the files in the patch.
-Assuming you already would have answers for - **What changes to listen for?** - you should by now have the exact directories/files to check for code submission.
-Here is a code snippet that will do that.
+Assuming you already would have answers for - **What changes to listen for?** - you should by now have the exact directories/files to check during code submission.
+Here is a code snippet that will check if files in a change submitted is of your interest.

 .. code-block:: python